LArbys/larbys-containers/README.md

 >reliable, and consistent deployments, regardless of environment.

-As far as our group is concerned, we use containers to be able to run the same piece of code on the various compute platforms we ~can get our hands on~ have access to.
+As far as our group is concerned, we use containers to be able to run the same piece of code on the various compute platforms we have access to.
 This is primary the Tufts cluster, which requires us to put our code into `Singularity` containers.

 ## What's the repo for?